bes-ptah/winbatchOS/README.md

-> WinBatchX 19, Version 2202, was released on Febuary 20, 2023.
+> WinBatchX 19, Version 2205, was released May 1st, 2023.

-> Recent changes happened to winbatchOS's builds for this year.
+> There are no more general releases up to WinBatchX 20.

 # winbatchOS